 Working as a pilot for Finnair

 Are you dreaming of being a pilot?
 The work of an airline pilot is intriguing and rewarding while also demanding and challenging.
-As a pilot you’ll get instant feedback for your work.
+There’s no need for superpowers or laser vision; being an ordinary healthy person can get you far in becoming an airline pilot.

-The work is characterised by irregularity as pilots may work at any time of the day.
-The length of the working day depends on the aircraft used and the routes flown.
+The work is irregular as pilots may work at any time of the day.
+The length of the working day depends on the aircraft used and the routes flown, and you’ll get instant feedback for your work.